Bijections for Weyl Chamber walks ending on an axis, using arc diagrams and Schnyder woods: Alternative Proofs Using Schnyder Woods

 We give an alternative proof of Theorem~\ref{thm:eliz} (see Figure~\ref{fig:exSWOsc} for an outline of the bijection).

+\begin{proof}[Proof of Theorem~\ref{thm:eliz}] We are going to describe the bijection from excursions to walks ending at the diagonal.

-\begin{proof}[Proof of Theorem~\ref{thm:eliz}] First, we use Lemma~\ref{lem:mirror} to map an excursion in the quadrant to an excursion in the octant with $k$ marked steps leaving the diagonal.
-This excursion is then mapped to a pair of non-crossing Dyck paths with $k$ marked lower bounces.
+First, we use Lemma~\ref{lem:mirror} to map an excursion in the quadrant to an excursion in the octant with $k$ marked steps leaving the diagonal.
+This excursion is then mapped to a pair of non-crossing Dyck paths with $k$ marked lower contacts.

 We apply $\Phi$, move the root from $v_0$ to $v_1$ and change the orientation (meaning that ``clockwise'' becomes ``counterclockwise'').
 Moving the root and changing the orientation amounts to exchanging the roles of $T_0$ and $T_1$.
-Hence, according to Lemma~\ref{lem:refBeBo}, when we then apply $\Psi$ to get back to a pair of non-crossing Dyck paths, we get $k$ marked steps on the descent of the upper path.
+Hence, according to Lemma~\ref{lem:refBeBo} (rows 4 and 5), when we then apply $\Psi$ to get back to a pair of non-crossing Dyck paths, we get $k$ marked steps on the descent of the upper path.

 We reverse these $k$ steps, and the upper path now ends at height $2k$.
 We map the pair of paths back to a walk in octant that ends at coordinates $(k,k)$. \end{proof}